Skip to Main Content

 Bilingual Communication

-Professional radio etiquette with fluent English and Peruvian language skills.
-Our 3rd ADs bridge communication between international AD teams and local Peruvian background artists and crew.
+Our 3rd ADs bring pro radio etiquette with fluent English and Peruvian language skills.
+They bridge communication between global AD teams and local Peruvian background artists and crew.

 04.